wgilpin/mlnd-exoplanets/readme.md

 ## Readme.md

 ### Setup
-The include Jupyter Notebook was run under a Google Cloud click-to-deploy instance of the `Deep Learning VM`.
+The included Jupyter Notebook was run under a Google Cloud click-to-deploy instance of the `Deep Learning VM`.

 This instance included CUDA support for the 2 GPUS in use.
 If you are not using GPUs you will need to replace the `CuDNNLSTM` calls with basic LSTM calls.